Rock Stars and Groupies: Narcissistic Co-Dependence in the Yoga Teacher-Student Relationship

 Narcissistic Co-Dependence in the Teacher-Student Relationship: Healers

 It is very common in the spiritual community for “healers” to act as if they have some divine gifts or powers.
 I have experienced a few people who possibly do.
 Most do a really good job acting as if they do and finding vulnerable people who will support this illusion – narcissistic co-dependence at its best.
-One of these truly gifted people who I have known, makes me smile every time I think of him.
-I recall three of us, my teacher, him and I sitting around having a fun conversation back when New Age gurus were first becoming a thing.
+He is one of these truly gifted people whom I have known, and he makes me smile every time I think of him.
+I recall three of us, my teacher, him, and I, sitting around having a fun conversation back when New Age gurus were first becoming a thing.
 That was before the Internet and New Age gurus became international celebrities.
 My friend was the kind of guy who lost hair combs often, so his solution was to wear a baseball hat every day.
 My kind of guy.
 During our playful discussion, I remember Scott saying out loud and laughing heartily, “I think I will change my name to Shri Scott Baba Baba and get business cards made up!”
 We all laughed so hard for what must have been five minutes!
 Little did we know that this sort of thing would be commonplace in the spiritual community only a short time later.

 Narcissistic Co-Dependence: Eddie Murphy Holy Man Trailer